-- Osteopathic medical schools may continue recalculating and weighing applicant GPAs per their established admissions practices.
+- Individual osteopathic medical schools may continue recalculating and weighing applicant GPAs per their established admissions practices.

 - The AACOMAS application instructions will be updated in advance of the 2017-2018 application cycle to reflect this change in policy.

-If you’re in a current postbac program, to improve your GPA assuming that you’re going to use the repeat coursework policy that AACOMAS always had, you’re out of luck. — Not cool at all.
+If you’re in a premed postbac program right now to improve your GPA, and you were assuming that you were going to use the repeat coursework policy that AACOM always had… you’re out of luck.
+Not cool at all.

-With what AAMC did with the new MCAT, they worked closely over the course of several years with schools and students to let them know that the MCAT is changing.
+When the AAMC switched to the new MCAT in 2015, they worked closely over the course of several years with schools and students to let them know that the MCAT was changing.
 It had a smooth transition.

 This, however, was a soccer punch out of left field.
-For students taking federal loans going to postbac programs to try to improve their grades assuming they were going to use the repeat coursework, they basically have been lied to.
+For students taking out loans for postbac programs, trying to improve their grades, assuming they were going to use AACOMAS grade replacement, they basically have been lied to.

 However, the grade replacement policy wasn’t there for the “statistically significant sampling of AACOMAS applicants.”
-This policy helped the outliers who are the non-statistically significant sample of students, those who started school 10 years ago and didn’t know what they wanted to do or failed out of school or left school because of financial constraints.
-Regardless, they had poor GPA’s and are now working towards improving those GPA’s because they’ve found the passion to become a physician.
+This policy helped the outliers, who are the non-statistically significant sample of students, those who started school 10 years ago and didn’t know what they wanted to do, failed out of school, or left school because of financial constraints.
+Regardless, they had poor undergrad GPAs and are now working toward improving those GPAs because they’ve found the passion to become a physician.
 Now, AACOM is saying you’re out of luck.

-The people this policy was helping were the ones that we want in medicine.
-They are the nontraditional students with life experiences that will make great physicians.
-But now they’re going to struggle to get into school.
+This policy is going to hurt the people we want in medicine.
+They are the nontraditional students with life experiences who will make great physicians.
+But now they’re going to struggle to get into medical school.

-Osteopathic schools historically have said that they wanted nontraditional students that have life experience.
+Osteopathic schools historically have said that they wanted nontraditional students who have life experience.
 This is the core of what they’ve been searching for.
-But now, this is gone.
+But now this is gone.

-What are your chances to get into medical school?
+What are your chances to get into medical school with a low GPA?

 Each medical school decides for themselves how they want to process applications.
 Every school can look at your application and look at your trends and GPA.
-The problem though is they get thousands of applications so it’s hard to do that for every application.
-The way schools can help with that is through the software available that filters out applicants based on scores.
-But now if your GPA drops, there’s a good chance that schools are not ever going to see your application.
+The problem, though, is they get thousands of applications, so it’s hard to do that for every application.
+The way schools can manage that is with the software available that filters out applicants based on scores.
+Now if your GPA drops, there’s a good chance that schools are not ever going to look at your application.

 You can send a letter to the admissions office to ask for an interview.
-Now, the school is going to hand-pull your application and decide what they’re going to do.
+Now the school is going to hand-pull your application and evaluate it on an individual basis.

 They love showing that their matriculating class has an average MCAT score of x or y.
 If DO schools are going to open up their doors to students that have a 2.6 GPA, that’s going to hurt their numbers.
 Are they going to want to do that?